Explore this new display on brutalist architecture, for both children and adults.

 Queen Elizabeth Hall and Hayward Gallery are both notable examples of brutalist buildings, a type of architecture popular in the 1960s, when the buildings were built.

 50 years on, this style of architecture continues to excite and divide the public.
-Working with a group of school children from Ashmore Primary School in Lambeth (which was also built in 1968), we explored this distinctive style of architecture through the eyes of children.
+Working with a group of school children from Ashmole Primary School in Lambeth (which was also built in 1968), we explored this distinctive style of architecture through the eyes of children.